The Real Room: the group fitness skill many programs under-assess

 Naming the skill is only useful if there is a way to build it.
 The IBBFA credential is structured as a ladder, where each level extends an instructor's range over the real room rather than just adding another certificate.

-The foundation: read any room, within your scope
+The foundation: read a mixed-level barre room within scope

 The range: specific populations and formats that need dedicated training